panosc-eu/panosc/USE CASES/Use Case 07 – Data Transfer using EGI-DataHub - Onedata (CERIC-ERIC).md

 Use case action flow
 ------
-*Transfer data via EGI DataHub based on Onedata from an NFS storage located at CERIC-ERIC / Elettra RI to EGI infrastructure Data Analysis service
+* Transfer data via EGI DataHub based on Onedata from an NFS storage located at CERIC-ERIC / Elettra RI to EGI infrastructure Data Analysis service
-*Archive the results back to the originated RI *Authenticate users using the EOSC ready PaN community AAI (UmbrellaID)
+* Archive the results back to the originated RI
+* Authenticate users using the EOSC ready PaN community AAI (UmbrellaID)

 Impacts from the implementation
 ------
-*ata transfer of up to 100 GB
+* Data transfer of up to 100 GB
-*HDF5 data files >1GB can reach the maximum bandwidth available *Smaller files have a much smaller throughputs (1/5) *Files<50MB in size take the same amount of time of 250MB files, probably to the overhead required by the Onedata transfer protocol, a standard pattern of network file transfer protocols.
+* HDF5 data files >1GB can reach the maximum bandwidth available
+* Smaller files have a much smaller throughputs (1/5)
+* Files<50MB in size take the same amount of time of 250MB files, probably to the overhead required by the Onedata transfer protocol, a standard pattern of network file transfer protocols.

 Partners
 ------